|

 By

-element" I mean items such as transitional words, direct address,
+element I mean items such as transitional words, direct address, appositives, or others that you could take out without changing a sentence's meaning.

 You're